 What are the aims of the scholarship programme?

 The aims are to:

-- allow talented students from Central and Eastern Europe to study for one year in an independent school in the UK;
+- allow talented and deserving students from Central and Eastern Europe to study for two years in an independent school in the UK;

 - allow those who are awarded scholarships to experience life in a British school and to develop their knowledge of the life and culture of the UK;